 If the student appears to require additional help with the visa application, the IAC can/will offer to check supporting documents before final issue of the CAS to ensure that they are up to UKVI standard.

 The CAS statement will normally reflect the same information on supporting documents, fees and term dates as the offer letters.

-The CAS number and date of issue are also entered onto the schools MIS (SIMS).
+The CAS number and date of issue are also entered onto SIMS.